nicivd/nicivd.github.io/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Deployment Applikation Build
+## Deployment Application Build

-To look at the current Version of the Applikation visit the link `https://nicivd.github.io/Lizenzkalkulator` and try it out.
+To look at the current Version of the application visit the link `https://nicivd.github.io/Lizenzkalkulator` and try it out.